Common Wet Scrubber Problems & Step-by-Step Troubleshooting Guide 2026

 Wet scrubber problems share a common pattern: the symptom is visible — rising pressure drop, falling removal efficiency, liquid carryover — but the root cause is usually two steps removed from what the operator first suspects.
 A rising differential pressure is attributed to “packing scale” when the real cause is a pH probe that has drifted 0.5 units high for three months, causing excess NaOH dosing that precipitated carbonate scale on the packing surface.
 Effective troubleshooting follows a diagnostic method: measure the instrumentation trend, isolate the affected component, and identify whether the root cause is mechanical (clogged, broken, misaligned), chemical (wrong pH, excess reactant, incorrect blowdown), or operational (flow mismatch, temperature excursion, human error).

 This guide covers the seven most common wet scrubber problems — high ΔP, low removal efficiency, liquid carryover, corrosion leaks, pump failures, foaming, and scaling — with a symptom-to-root-cause diagnostic approach for each.
-The focus is on diagnostic methodology and field-verified causes, not general maintenance scheduling (see our acid scrubber maintenance guide) or chemical operation (see our caustic scrubber guide).
+The focus is on diagnostic method and common field causes, not general maintenance scheduling (see our acid scrubber maintenance guide) or chemical operation (see our caustic scrubber guide).

 For specifications and pricing, browse our wet scrubber product catalog.